envoyproxy/examples/single-page-app/example.rst

 Step 1: Create a ``.local`` directory for sandbox customizations
 ****************************************************************

-Change to the ``examples/single-page-app`` directory, and create a directory to store sandbox customizations.
+Change to the ``single-page-app`` directory, and create a directory to store sandbox customizations.

 You can use ``.local`` which will be ignored by Git: